ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

 *Optional Exercise*

 * Make sure you are in your cs16 directory on a CSIL server.
 You may have to go back to the articles you just read to complete these steps.

+1. Open a browser and navigate to our class organization on github, available at this link: [ucsb-cs16-wi17](https://github.com/orgs/ucsb-cs16-wi17/dashboard).
+As shown in lecture, and in lab00, create a PRIVATE repo, with a readme and a .gitignore in our class organization.
+If your github username is jgaucho, your repo should be called: lab01_jgaucho

-1. At the command prompt try cloning the repo that you created in lab00 using the ssh address of your repo.
+2. Open a terminal on your machine and naviagte to your cs16 directory.
+At the command prompt try cloning the repo that you just using the ssh address of your repo.
 The ssh address can be obtained by navigating to your repo on github in a web-browser, and clicking on the green "Clone or download" button.
-In our lab00 example the ssh address was: `git@github.com:ucsb-cs16-wi17/lab00-johns-lilya.git`, yours should be something similar.
-Cloning the repo will create a directory called `lab00-johns-lilya` that contains all our lab00 code.
-The directory created after cloning your repo should be something similar as well.
+If your repo name is 'lab00-jgaucho', the ssh address should be: `git@github.com:ucsb-cs16-wi17/lab01_jgaucho`, yours should be something similar.
+Cloning the repo will create a directory called `lab01_jgaucho` that contains only a README and a .gitignore.

-2. `cd` into the directory that was created in the previous step.
-Open hello.cpp in a editor and make the following minor changes: (1) Add a comment to hello.cpp that says "This program has been modified using git command-line tools".
-(2) Change the message printed by your hello program to something else.
+3. Copy all your code from your ~/cs16/lab01/ directory to your local git repo directory.
+You can do this using the following command, replacing jgaucho with your github username:

+      cp ~/cs16/lab01/* ~/cs16/lab01_jgaucho/

+4. `cd` into your github lab01 directory (lab01_jgaucho).
+Compile and run your code.

-3. Compile your hello.cpp program and run it to make sure there are no errors.
-Then follow the instructions from the "git basic work flow" article to push your local changes to github.
+5. Then follow the instructions from the "git basic work flow" article to push your local changes to github.
 Be sure to use the *git add*, *git commit* and *git push* commands in that sequence as described by the article.
-Once you are done, open a web browser and navigate to your lab00 repo.
-You should see your latest changes reflected on github!
-If you are confused at any point, seek our help.
+Once you are done, open a web browser and navigate to your lab01 repo.
+You should see your code in github!